 - sensorimotor skills – for example, picking up a full glass without spilling the contents.

 Some preterm babies have cerebral palsy.
-The risk of cerebral palsy is higher for very premature babies and for babies who are very sick in the NICU.
+The chance of cerebral palsy is higher for very premature babies and for babies who are very sick in the NICU.

-Premature babies are more likely to have dental problems than full-term babies.
+Premature babies are more likely to have dental problems than term babies.

 Dental problems can include the following:

-- Abnormal tooth enamel: the tooth might look grey or brownish, or have an uneven surface.
-Cavities can form more easily in teeth with poor enamel.
+- Tooth enamel problems: the tooth might look grey or brownish or have an uneven surface.
+Cavities (holes) can form more easily in teeth with poor enamel.
 Brushing teeth regularly helps.

-- Late teeth: premature babies’ teeth often come a few months later than full-term children’s teeth, but they’ll still come in the usual order.
+- Late teeth: premature babies’ teeth often come a few months later than term babies’ teeth, but they’ll still come in the usual order.